The first time I had to watch my son Tadashi* by myself, he was four weeks old. And I was terrified.

 I recognize that, as a new mom, I’m bound to have some nerves, since this is uncharted territory.
 But my nerves seemed to be on an entirely different level.

-You see, up until this point, Reggie was managing the majority of the day-to-day childcare tasks: changing Micah’s diapers, rocking him to sleep, even simply picking him up from his bassinet and bringing Micah to me so I could nurse him.
+You see, up until this point, Reggie was managing the majority of the day-to-day childcare tasks: changing Tadashi’s diapers, rocking him to sleep, even simply picking him up from his bassinet and bringing Tadashi to me so I could nurse him.

 It’s horrible, being a mother and feeling incapable of taking care of your own child.